Wake Forest Baptist Church, Winston-Salem

-Wake Forest Baptist Church was located on the campus of Wake Forest University in Winston-Salem, North Carolina.
-The church was established in 1956, when Wake Forest College relocated from Wake Forest, North Carolina, to Winston-Salem, continuing a 125-year-old tradition of having a Baptist church in the center of campus.
+Wake Forest Baptist Church was a Baptist Church located on the campus of Wake Forest University in Winston-Salem, North Carolina.
+The church belonged to the Alliance of Baptists, Association of Welcoming and Affirming Baptists, Baptist Peace Fellowship of North America and the Cooperative Baptist Fellowship.

-Wake Forest Baptist Church "believed in and dedicated itself to preserving and practicing historic Baptist principles, freedoms, and traditions," though its membership had become increasingly ecumenical.
+The church was established in 1956, when Wake Forest College relocated from Wake Forest, North Carolina, to Winston-Salem.

-On August 8, 2022, interim pastor Rayce Lamb said in a letter that the church will soon dissolve because members are getting older and due to the university's "new rental policy".
+On August 8, 2022, interim pastor Rayce Lamb said in a letter that the church would soon dissolve because members were getting older and due to the university's "new rental policy".
 The church officially dissolved following a celebration of life service on November 5, 2022.

 History

 Wake Forest Baptist Church began in 1835 on the Wake Forest Institute campus in Wake Forest, North Carolina.
 That church continues in Wake Forest even after Wake Forest University has relocated.
-The Winston-Salem congregation began in 1956 when what was called Wake Forest College moved from Wake Forest.
-Many students attended services in the large Wait Chapel.
+The Winston-Salem congregation began in 1956 when the college moved from Wake Forest.

-Since the beginning, the church had a special connection with the university.
-The church was located in Wingate Hall, which is also home to the Department of Religion and the School of Divinity at Wake Forest University.
-Despite the fact that it functioned as its own independent congregation (electing its ministers, raising its budget, conducting its business, and operating its program) the church shared its physical location with these two academic departments.
-The congregation once held their services in Wait Chapel, which is the auditorium for the university.
+The church was located in Wingate Hall, which houses the Department of Religion and the School of Divinity at Wake Forest University.
+The congregation held their services in Wait Chapel, the auditorium for the university.
 When the church was founded, most of the student body, faculty and administration was Baptist.
 Over the years, the percentage of Baptists on campus had decreased significantly, and the church looked increasingly to the community for its membership.

-Wake Forest Baptist Church had pioneered local ministry.
-With the North Carolina Baptist Hospital, the church founded the local Meals on Wheels ministry and helped to establish the Association for the Betterment of Children (Imprints) Imprints.
-More recently, its members were responsible for the establishment of the C.H.A.N.G.E. organization, which now includes more than 40 congregations and neighborhood associations.
+With the North Carolina Baptist Hospital, the church founded the local Meals on Wheels ministry and helped to establish the Association for the Betterment of Children.
+More recently, its members were responsible for the establishment of the organization C.H.A.N.G.E., which includes 40 congregations and neighborhood associations.